-Sulphuric AcidSulphuric acid (American spelling: sulfuric acid), also occasionally known as hydrogen sulfate, is a colourless liquid commonly used in fertiliser manufacture, oil refining, chemical synthesis and as an electrolyte in lead-acid batteries.
+Sulphuric AcidSulphuric acid (also known as sulfuric acid, oil of vitriol and hydrogen sulfate) is a central substance in the chemical industry.
+It is commonly used in fertiliser manufacture, detergent production, oil refining, dyes, chemical synthesis and as an electrolyte in lead-acid batteries.

 Oil & Gas

 - A catalyst for removing impurities in crude oil refining processes.